rafaelkatsuya/qctool/README.md

 It checks:
 - That the text does not contain full-width ！, ？, ：,（, ）, full-width spaces
-- That the text does not contain hald-width ･
+- That the text does not contain half-width ･
 - It counts the characters in the "Japanese way", half-width latin characters count as 0.5 character.

 ## How to use